udacity/ipnd-webcasts/Stage_2/2015-05-12-functions/README.md

 ##What a Function / Procedure is in Python
-Functions (which are identical to a procedures in Python) are bits of code which can be called repetatively.
+Functions (which are identical to a procedures in Python) are bits of code which can be called repetitively.
 Functions need to be defined before they can be used.

 ####Function Definiton
 A Function is defined with a def statement: